-Having an accident with a rental is a real mess, but accidents do happen whether, with your personal car or a rental car, the second scenario is more complex when dealing with claims and damages.
-If you unluckily had an accident in a rental car there are some steps that need to be taken in order ensure your safety.
+Having an accident with a rental is a real mess, but accidents do happen whether, with your car or a rental car, the second scenario is more complicated when dealing with claims and damages.

 What To Do Immediately After Having An Accident With A Rental Car: